solrevdev/instagram-basic-display/docs/InstagramApi.md

 /// </summary>
 /// <param name="accessToken">An Instagram User Access Token</param>
 /// <param name="userId">Defaults to me or a valid userId</param>
-/// <returns>A UserInfo object or null if an error is caught</returns>
+/// <returns>A UserInfo object or an Exception if an error is caught</returns>
 public async Task<UserInfo> GetUserAsync(string accessToken, string userId = "me")
 {